 The only thing to not here is the

-collidepoint() function, which takes a set of coordinates, and determines whether they are interesting with the
+collidepoint() function, which takes a set of coordinates, and determines whether they are colliding with the

 Check out this tutorial’s counterpart, Keyboard input in Pygame!